roberto098/devops-interview1/README.md

 | `d`   | `docker`         |
 | `dc`  | `docker compose` |

 Additionally, in the same playbook, create file named `topsecret.txt` in the `/etc` directory containing the message `t0ps3cr3t` in such a way that only the `root` user can read the file.
 Save this playbook under `os-playbook.yml` in the main directory.

-### Writing a script
+### Task 3: Writing a script

 The Sunrise Sunset website at [https://sunrise-sunset.org/api](https://sunrise-sunset.org/api) provides a REST API to retrieve sunrise and sunset times for a specific location using coordinates.
 We would like to have a script that shows when we need to turn the lights in the office on or off.
-Our office is located in the Netherlands (in the Central European time zone), at the following latitude and longitude:
+Our office is located in the Netherlands (in the CET or CEST time zone), at the following latitude and longitude:

 | Latitude  | Longitude |
 |-----------|-----------|
 | 50.930581 | 5.780691  |

 The office lights should be on between sunset and sunrise, and off between sunrise and sunset.
 Use information returned from the API call to determine whether the lights should be on or off at the time of script execution.
 Your script should return nothing more or less than the word `ON` or `OFF`.
 Make sure to test edge cases, i.e. around the sunrise and sunset times, and around midnight.
 To accomplish this task, the choice of programming language and/or framework is yours.
-If you installed additional tools to build and test your script, please show this in your solution too.
+If you installed additional tools to build and test your script, please show how you did this in your solution too.

 > Tip: The Vagrant image contains an installation of [asdf](https://asdf-vm.com/).
 You are free to use this to install any tools you need to build the script.